BiTinerary/PocketServerPi/README.md

 I typically start with: `sudo apt-get install nano htop wavemon screen samba minidlna -y` and then go on to edit configs.<br>
   - <a href='https://help.ubuntu.com/community/How%20to%20Create%20a%20Network%20Share%20Via%20Samba%20Via%20CLI%20(Command-line%20interface/Linux%20Terminal)%20-%20Uncomplicated,%20Simple%20and%20Brief%20Way!'>Setup Samba</a> [*](#credit)
   - <a href='https://help.ubuntu.com/community/MiniDLNA'>Setup minidlna</a>

+### i2c Screen: SSD1306
+Much easier than I anticipated.
+Here's the module I downloaded/followed.
+Give this guy some credit! <a href='https://github.com/rm-hull/luma.oled'><br>
+He has the full documentation, installation, example code here: <a href='https://luma-oled.readthedocs.io'><br>
+Note that for the NanoPi NeoAir, the example code works, you just have to <b>change ports</b> `port=1` to `port=0`<br>
+<a href='https://gist.github.com/BiTinerary/36be549f8bc5ff132914bf70743985d7'>Here's</a> my custom gist of the exact commands and script that I ran.<br>

+When running a rendering script it claimed 56 FPS, however that can't be true.
+Through the `bubbles.py` test script and eye balling it, it's more around 15-20 FPS.<br>
+The same guy also provides example scripts (Bubbles, Clock, sys_info, etc...) which are located <a href='https://github.com/rm-hull/luma.examples'>here</a>.<br>
+You run them like so... `sudo python bubbles.py --display ssd1306 --interface i2c --interface-port 0`<br>

 ### Auto Swap WiFi AP and Client
 Setup a cronjob in `crontab -e` to run the `cronLaunch.sh` (which in turn fires off `switchAPMode.py`) script on startup.
 It will always try to connect as client, using any/all credentials supplied in `wpa_supplicant` config.
 If after 3 failed attempts, over 30 seconds, the device fails to ping a specified remote server (in this case Google) then the device will run FriendlyArm's binary in order to turn on Access Point mode.
 From there, you can connect via phone, browser, etc...
 If you want it to turn back into a client and connect to a home or work network SSID, you will need to do so by manually running `turn-wifi-into-apmode no` or by simply restarting.